Exploring central London

 was opened to the public after the Olympic Games in 2012.
 The venue has a packed schedule of cultural and sporting events and attractions.

-If you are a fan of the English Premier League or football in general, make sure you secure yourself a ticket to a home game to watch top teams such as Arsenal
+If you’re a fan of the English Premier League or football in general, make sure you secure yourself a ticket to watch top teams such as Arsenal

-Heathrow Express train to Paddington Station, a travel time of just 15 minutes
+- Heathrow Express train to Paddington Station, a travel time of just 15 minutes

-The London Underground on the Piccadilly Line, the cheapest option and a travel time of 50-60 minutes
+- The London Underground on the Piccadilly Line, the cheapest option and a travel time of 50-60 minutes

-The National Express Coach, a travel time of 40-80 minutes.
+- The National Express Coach, a travel time of 40-80 minutes.